libjohn/refq_choropleth_slider/README.md

 README
 ================
 John Little
-2019-03-12
+2019-03-13

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 The goal of refq\_choropleth\_slider was to demonstrate how to generate a plotly choropleth with a slider filtering the year.
 As the plot turns, I've decided that a slider filter with geom\_sf polygons is not a feasible goal.
 BUT, animating the choropleth via `gganimate` seems to work well.

-The best documentation for animation will be found in the `gganimate.Rmd` file.
-The other files were exploring how `plotly` and `crosstalk` could be used to add a filter slider to the map.
+The best **documentation for animation** will be found in the [gganimate.Rmd](gganimate.Rmd) file.
+Other files explore how `plotly` and/or `crosstalk` could be used to add a filter slider to the map.
 Those efforts proved less than idea.
+Lastly, I wrote a [summary report](report_slider.Rmd) which compares different visualizations, animated or note, to showing choropleths over time.

 However, those efforts spawned learning more about gganimate.
 Summary code and output is below.